-4 Pedagogy Matters The importance of having a Play Cafe space which is underlined by a principled approach to learning, playing and being.
+4 The importance of having a Play Cafe space which is underlined by a principled approach to learning, playing and being.
 The Play Cafe space provides opportunities to practice child-led, free play, slow and social justice pedagogies as well as 'freedom with guidance' in supporting children's play and learning.
 A space which supports risks and creativity in play as well as opportunities for outdoor and indoor play.
 A space which supports 'hands on' and everyday real experiences e.g. cooking.
-A space which enables young children to express their inner and outer worlds through their experiences. equipment is offering rather than the play equipment saying 'okay I am this so play with me in this way...
-9 (Interview with Fatima, Iranian Mother of two children under 6) em guite free and very easy and she could roam around...
-99 (Interview with John, White English, Father of a 2 year old child) 5 Role of the Adult A space which recognises the crucial role of an adult in children's play, through 'freedom with guidance'.
+A space which enables young children to express their inner and outer worlds through their experiences.
+(Interview with Fatima, Iranian Mother of two children under 6) e ...there was no one rushing over saying 'don't do that', it seem quite free and very easy and she could roam around...
+(Interview with John, White English, Father of a 2 year old child) 5 Role of the Adult A space which recognises the crucial role of an adult in children's play, through 'freedom with guidance'.
 A space which allows all adults (e.g. parents, carers and practitioners) to step back and enable children's independent and interdependent free play.
 A space which enables adults to safeguard and materialize young children's rights such as their rights to provision, participation and protection.

 Or go to the x as well, because they made suitable places for being parents and kids together at the same time.
 And the most important thing that I'm really interested in; there playing, is you can play with your children.
-Interview with Laleh, Iranian mother of one 5 year old child) Community and Social Justice A space which all children and families of different social backgrounds and life stories (e.g. nationalities, ethnicities, race, disability, gender, age, religion, cultures, socioeconomic backgrounds and others) are welcome to use together, enhancing a sense of belonging.
+Interview with Laleh, Iranian mother of one 5 year old child) 5 Community and Social Justice A space which all children and families of different social backgrounds and life stories (e.g. nationalities, ethnicities, race, disability, gender, age, religion, cultures, socioeconomic backgrounds and others) are welcome to use together, enhancing a sense of belonging.
 A space which respects diversity, and practices anti-racism and anti-discrimination.
 It is a nice place (outdoor play space in Greece) but there are no friends so I don't like it so much here (Max 6 years old, White Scottish/British Greek in Greece)

-Pe...more please, more of this please, it was amazing, we want more please (Interview with Aida, Migrant, Black, Single mum of two children under 7) I don't want to be judged for this (pointing to the hijab), I don't want to be judged for who I am when I go into spaces...
-Not being asked to take hijab off (We Play Festival, Play Cafe & 'Whose space series: Children's Play in Public Life' Community and family Codesign workshop, What is your idea of an inclusive play and social space?
+ee...more please, more of this please, it was amazing, we want more please (Interview with Aida, Migrant, Black, Single mum of two children under 7) I don't want to be judged for this (pointing to the hijab), I don't want to be judged for who I am when I go into spaces...
+Not being asked to take hijab off (We Play Festival , Play Cafe & 'Whose space series: Children's Play in Public Life' Community and family Codesign workshop, What is your idea of an inclusive play and social space?
 20 Sep 2023)